-For a \emph{reductive} lie algebra~$\lie{g}$, \emph{together with} an embedding~$\lie{g}\to\lie{gl}(V)$, for some~$V$ of finite dimension, a \emph{real form}~$\lie{k}$ of $\lie{g}_\C$ is said to be \emph{compact} if $\exp(\lie{k})$ is compact in~$GL(V\tens\C)$, and \emph{invariant} if~$\lie{k}$ is invariant under the complex conjugation on~$\lie{g}_\C$ relative to~$\lie{g}$.
-According to~\cite[Lemma~6.2]{Mostowherm}, there exists such a compact form if and only if the action of~$\lie{g}$ on~$V$ is semisimple (the ``only if'' part is known as ``Weyl's unitary trick'').
-In such a case, we will say that~$\lie{g}$ together with its embedding is a \emph{linear fully reducible} subalgebra of~$\lie{gl}(V)$.
+For a \emph{reductive} lie algebra $\lie{g}$, \emph{together with} an embedding $\lie{g}\to\lie{gl}(V)$, for some $V$ of finite dimension, a \emph{real form} $\lie{k}$ of $\lie{g}_\C$ is said to be \emph{compact} if $\exp(\lie{k})$ is compact in $\GL(V\tens\C)$, and \emph{invariant} if $\lie{k}$ is invariant under the complex conjugation on $\lie{g}_\C$ relative to $\lie{g}$.
+According to~\cite[Lemma~6.2]{Mostowherm}, there exists such a compact form if and only if the action of $\lie{g}$ on $V$ is semisimple (the ``only if'' part is known as ``Weyl's unitary trick'').
+In such a case, we will say that $\lie{g}$ together with its embedding is a \emph{linear fully reducible\/} subalgebra of $\lie{gl}(V)$.

-The preceding points implies that invariant compact forms generalises to linear fully reducible Lie algebra the Cartan decompositions of semisimple Lie algebras.
-By using~\cite[Theorem~4.1]{Mostowherm} as in proof of the exponentiated\cite[Theorem~5.1$^{1}$]{Mostowherm}, given a nested sequence of linear fully reducible subalgebras of~$\lie{gl}(V)$, one can form a nested sequence of invariant compact real forms of the corresponding complexified linear algebras.
+The preceding points imply that invariant compact forms generalizes to linear fully reducible Lie algebra the Cartan decompositions of semisimple Lie algebras.
+By using~\cite[Theorem~4.1]{Mostowherm} as in proof of \cite[Theorem~5.1$^{1}$] {Mostowherm}, given a nested sequence of linear fully reducible subalgebras of $\lie{gl}(V)$, one can form a nested sequence of invariant compact real forms of the corresponding complexified linear algebras.

-Consider now a finite dimensional linear representation~$\rho:\lie{g}\to\lie{gl}(V)$ of a semisimple Lie algebra.
-Then, given a Cartan involution of~$\lie{g}$ we get a Cartan involution of~$\rho(\lie{g})$, by~\ref{functoriality}.
-This Cartan involution corresponds to an invariant compact real form on~$\rho(\lie{g})_\C$, by~(\ref{Cartancomplex}), which we can extend to~$\lie{gl}(V)$, by~(\ref{nestedextension}).
+Consider now a finite dimensional linear representation $\rho:\lie{g}\to\lie{gl}(V)$ of a semisimple Lie algebra.
+Then, given a Cartan involution of $\lie{g}$ we get a Cartan involution of $\rho(\lie{g})$, by~\ref{functoriality}.
+This Cartan involution corresponds to an invariant compact real form on $\rho(\lie{g})_\C$, by~\ref{Cartancomplex}, which we can extend to $\lie{gl}(V)$, by~\ref{nestedextension}.

-Any such extension is the unitary group of a euclidean structure on~$V$, unique up to proportionality.
-With respect to this structure~$\rho(\lie{g})$ is globally self-adjoint~\cite[proof of Theorem~5.1]{Mostowherm}, and such that the euclidean adjunction extend the negative of the image Cartan involution~(\ref{functoriality}) on~$\rho(\lie{g})$ ~(\emph{loc. cit.}, formula~(2)).
+Any such extension is the unitary group of a euclidean structure on $V$, unique up to proportionality.
+Now $\rho(\lie{g})$ is stable under taking adjoint with respect to the euclidean structure on $V$~\cite[proof of Theorem~5.1]{Mostowherm}, and such that the euclidean adjunction extends the negative of the image Cartan involution~\ref{functoriality} on $\rho(\lie{g}) $~(\emph{loc. cit.}, equation~(2)).